MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 ## Enable suggest as you type

 You can improve your agent's productivity by setting the **Enable suggest as you type** toggle to **Yes**, which provides suggestions on the most relevant records as agents type keywords into the Search box.
-Matching results start appearing inline to the search box.
+The search phrase is matched against the title of the article and the matching results start to appear in a flyout.
 The matched text is highlighted to show the presence of the keyword.
-On selecting the record, the agent is directly taken to the record.
+On selecting the record, the system displays the article inline in a knowledge search control embedded on a form, in an app tab in Customer Service workspace, and inline view in the independent knowledge search control.

 1. In the Customer Service admin center site map, select **Knowledge** in **Agent experience**.
 2. On the **Knowledge** page, in the **General settings** section, select **Manage**.
 The **General settings** page appears.